Voice Search Optimisation for UK Businesses:

 Mobile-First Is Non-Negotiable

-According to smartphone usage statistics, the majority of voice searches occur on mobile devices.
-According to industry data, 56% of voice search usage happens via smartphones.
+The majority of voice searches occur on mobile devices.
+56% of voice search usage happens via smartphones.
 Your website must function flawlessly on mobile—not just “responsive” but genuinely optimised for mobile users.

 Voice Search Optimisation Strategies for UK Businesses